JAMES AND KATHERINE'S* LOVE SONG

 2. They were exercising self-expression by being on a date, hand-holding, affectionate expressions, singing, clapping, and participating in discussion.

 3. Music (especially familiar music) triggers the brain to release neurotransmitters like dopamine and serotonin.
-In a nutshell, this is linked to psychological and behavioral benefits.
+In a nutshell, this is linked to physiological, psychological, and behavioral benefits.

 4. Social, cognitive, and verbal skills were being exercised.